The Carbon Almanac: It's Not Too Late (2024)

 October 10, 2022

 Well, it's thorough, I'll give it that.
 The book is very mixed, with some really serious authors and some who seemed to just want to tick all the boxes of good opinions one is supposed to have.
-If you can ignore the smug tone when they are talking about which marginalised identities are affected most by the end of the f*cking world, it does at least give you all the facts you need to have, and that can't be a bad thing.
+If you can ignore the smug tone when they are talking about which marginalised identities are affected most by the end of the fucking world, it does at least give you all the facts you need to have, and that can't be a bad thing.
 Not an easy read, but worth the effort, I think.

 Keith Potts